Helping your child at home

 Develop their imagination and creativity

-Don’t forget you can send photographs of things you have been doing at home to nursery and we will add them to your child's learning journey.
+Don’t forget you can send photographs of things you have been doing at home to school and we will add them to your child's learning journey.
 Please ask a member of staff if you need any help.

 Each week we provide activity ideas for learning at home which reinforces the learning taking place in nursery school.
 Please see the Learning at Home section of our website for more information.